The search for the best wireless HTPC keyboard: A new challenger appears! (2026)

 cover photo

-In this article, I’m sharing with you my experience in searching for the best wireless keyboard for my use and budget, going through a couple of Logitech models that I’ve tried out, and explaining which I’ve eventually stuck with and why.
+In this article, I’m sharing with you my experience in searching for the best wireless keyboard for my home theatre (HTPC) setup, comparing the different models that I’ve tried out, and explaining my current favourite and why.

 There’s no denying how important a keyboard can be.
 They are one of the key (no pun intended) methods of interfacing with the computers we use for so much of our work and play.
 A bad or good keyboard can make or break one’s user experience accordingly, and so it’s best to put a bit of thought into the purchase of one.